 Christopher has ample experience in historic building renovations; this includes the flagship office for his Nevada operations, the Second Farmer’s Bank in Minden, Nevada, which was recently restored and earned LEED Platinum certification.
 This makes it the sixth non-residential space in the Silver State to have attained the highest possible green certification.
 In 2005, he purchased the former Federal Reserve Bank Building of San Francisco and renovated it to LEED Silver CI standards; the building now serves as one of the West Coast’s finest wedding and event venues, as well as the hub of his company offices on the other side of the Sierra.

-The Bently Heritage estate distillery complex, consisting of the Creamery and the Mill buildings, are currently undergoing LEED certification and aim to be one of Nevada’s most beautiful and sustainable places to gather for generations to come.
+The Bently Heritage estate distillery complex, consisting of the Creamery and the Mill buildings, are LEED Gold certified, and one of Nevada’s most beautiful and sustainable places to gather.